ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 date: 2017-02-02
 categories:
   - Energy Basics
+excerpt: Calculating carbon savings should be easy - many professionals get it wrong

 ---

 Calculating carbon savings seems simple - **yet many professionals get it wrong**.
 I know because I used to make this mistake.

-Understanding how much carbon a project saved is fundamental to fighting climate change.
+Calculating carbon savings is fundamental to the climate change problem.
 Knowing how much carbon a project saves allows us to understand how effective (meausured in `$/tC`) a project is at saving carbon.

-This allows different technologies to be compared.
+This allows different technologies to be compared at how 'efficient' they are at saving carbon.
+This value can also be compared with a carbon price (also measured in `$/tC`) to determine if a project is worth doing (relative to what society thinks the cost of carbon in `$/tC` is).

 So where are people going wrong?
-The key is the difference between average and marginal carbon emissions.
+They don't appreciate **the difference between average and marginal carbon emissions**.

 Average carbon emissions are calculated using the total carbon emissions and total amount of electricity generated.
-This average intensity can be used to calculate carbon savings.
-For example if we had a project that saved 2 MWh we would calculate 2 * 0.456 = 0.912 tC as the saving.
-This is wrong!
+This average is taken across all generators.

 |Table 1 – Calculation of average carbon intensity for Base Case|
 |---|